-Definitions, Mark-Room Rule 11, On the Same Tack, Overlapped Rule 14, Avoiding Contact
+Rule 11, On the Same Tack, Overlapped

+Rule 14, Avoiding Contact

 Rule 18.2(b), Mark-Room: Giving Mark-Room

+Rule 43.1(c), Exoneration

 An inside windward boat, given sufficient mark-room at a mark, is required to keep clear of an outside leeward boat.
-A right-of-way boat may not be penalized under rule 14 unless there is damage or injury.
+A right-of-way boat may not be penalized for breaking rule 14 unless there is damage or injury.

-Two boats, 16 feet long, broad-reaching on starboard tack, were approaching a mark to be left to starboard, the next leg being a beat to windward.
+C-2 January 2021 Facts and Decision of the Protest Committee Two boats, 16 feet long, broad-reaching on starboard tack, were approaching a mark to be left to starboard, the next leg being a beat to windward.
 L established an outside overlap on W from clear astern shortly before W reached the zone.
 As the boats rounded the mark, W bore away as a consequence of poor seamanship, and L continued to yield in order to avoid contact until the boats were three hull lengths beyond the mark.
 At that point beam to beam contact occurred without damage or injury.
 The protest committee disqualified W for breaking rule 11.
 W appealed.

-The association appeals committee confirmed W's disqualification and also disqualified L for breaking rule 14 by failing to avoid contact.
+Decision of the Association Appeals Committee The association appeals committee confirmed W's disqualification and also disqualified L for breaking rule 14 by failing to avoid contact.
 L appealed.

-L was entitled to sail up to her proper course.
+Decision of the Appeals Committee L was entitled to sail up to her proper course.
 W failed to keep clear of L, breaking rule 11.
 Accordingly, W's disqualification is confirmed.
 In this situation, rule 18.2(b) makes exception to rule 11 only so far as to require the outside boat, although holding right of way, to give the inside boat mark-room.
 The space to which W is entitled is only that necessary in the circumstances for her, in a seamanlike way, to sail to the mark and then head up to a close-hauled course (see the definition Mark-Room).
 The disqualification of L for breaking rule 14 was incorrect.
-Rule 14(b) expressly provides that, when the contact causes neither damage nor injury, the right-of-way boat shall be exonerated.
+Rule 43.1(c) expressly provides that, when the contact causes neither damage nor injury, the right-of-way boat is exonerated.
 L's appeal is upheld.
 The decision of the association appeals committee disqualifying L is reversed.
 The decisions of the association appeals committee and the protest committee regarding W are unchanged.
+July 1941